Orillusion/orillusion-web/docs/guide/core/config.md

 Engine3D.setting.shadow.enable = true; // Enable shadow
 Engine3D.setting.shadow.type = `SOFT`; // The type of shadow, SOFT
 Engine3D.setting.shadow.shadowSize = 2048; // The size of the shadow map
+Engine3D.setting.shadow.shadowBound = 20; // The bound of shadow
 ```
 See more about [Shadow](/guide/graphics/shadow)